Analysis | Biden’s messed-up math comparing war deaths to covid deaths

 - Vietnam: 58,220

-Using just battlefield deaths, you come up with a much different number —about 392,000.
-That’s because more than half the deaths in World War I were not on the battlefield, in part because the Spanish flu pandemic at the time also claimed many lives in the military.
-But it would be pretty disingenuous for Biden to use a figure that included more than battlefield deaths in his inaugural address and then switch a different metric just a month later, without noting the change in metrics.
+Using just battlefield deaths, you come up with a much different number — about 392,000.
+That’s because more than half the deaths in World War I were not on the battlefield, in part because the 1918 flu pandemic at the time also claimed many lives in the military.
+But it would be pretty disingenuous for Biden to use a figure that included more than battlefield deaths in his inaugural address and then switch to a different metric just a month later, without noting the change in statistics.

-Indeed, if Biden was only using battlefield deaths, he actually could have said more people died from covid-19 than in combat during all of America’s wars against enemy combatants.
+Indeed, if Biden was using only battlefield deaths, he actually could have said more people died of covid-19 than in combat during all of America’s wars against foreign enemies.
 That’s because fewer than 500,000 died in battle if you add up every war from the Revolutionary War to the conflicts in Iraq and Afghanistan.
 (We’re obviously not counting the Civil War.)

-Or if Biden had liked the sound of comparing covid-19 deaths to three wars, he would have been more on target if he had added together all deaths from World War II, the Korean War and the Vietnam War.
+Or if Biden had liked the sound of comparing covid-19 deaths to three wars, he would have been closer if he had added together all deaths from World War II, the Korean War and the Vietnam War.
 That yields a total of 500,193.

-A White House official told The Fact Checker the President intended to refer to combat deaths in World War I, World War II and Vietnam, which we noted is under 400,000, but he inadvertently omitted that qualifier in his remarks.
+A White House official told The Fact Checker that the president intended to refer to combat deaths in World War I, World War II and Vietnam, which we noted is under 400,000, but he inadvertently omitted that qualifier in his remarks.

 The Pinocchio Test

 A president’s words have impact.
-The president’s death comparison to World War I, World War II and the Vietnam War ended up being cited in The Washington Post, The New York Times and many other news organizations.
+The president’s death comparison to World War I, World War II and the Vietnam War ended up being cited in The Washington Post, the New York Times and many other news media.
 That’s because people assume when the president uses a figure like this, it’s been properly fact-checked, especially when speaking in a high-profile event like this.

 Apparently, the president meant to refer to battlefield numbers in his remarks, even though he did not do so when he first made his war-to-covid comparison in his inaugural address.
-It’s confusing the White House would change the metric like this, but that would be correct.
-At the very least, the White House needs to note the president’s mistake on the official transcript so his math error does not keep getting repeated in news reports.
+It’s confusing that the White House would change the metric like this, but that would be correct.
+At the very least, the White House needs to note the president’s mistake on the official transcript so that his math error does not keep getting repeated in news reports.

 Biden earns Two Pinocchios.